Living and working conditions in Slovakia

 Indirect taxes are paid by natural persons and legal entities in the prices of goods and services, and are collected and passed on by manufacturers and service providers.
 Indirect taxes include VAT, excise duties, insurance tax.

-VALUE ADDED TAX (VAT) – the basic tax rate for goods and services is 20% of the tax base.
-A reduced tax rate of 10% of the tax base applies to certain types of goods and services, such as medicines, selected medical supplies, selected types of food, and others.
-The reduced tax rate of 5% on the tax basis relates to the statutorily defined conditions relating to publicly supported rental housing.
+VALUE ADDED TAX (VAT) – the basic rate of tax on goods and services is 20 % of the tax base.
+A reduced tax rate of 10 % of the tax base is applied to certain types of goods and services such as medicines, selected medical supplies, selected types of food, etc. The reduced tax rate of 5% on the tax basis relates to the statutorily defined conditions relating to publicly supported rental housing.

 EXCISE DUTIES – from alcoholic beverages, alcohol, electricity, coal and natural gas, mineral oil, tobacco products